42lan/darkly/0x00-information_gathering.md

 </details>

 Server is running [Nginx 1.4.6](https://nginx.org/en/CHANGES-1.4) on Ubuntu.
+The `X-Powered-By` field specifies the technology used by the web server which is [PHP 5.5.9-1](https://prototype.php.net/versions/5.5.9/).
 That information will narrow down a list of applicable exploits.

 ## Remediation